 It probably goes without saying that the season was a roller coaster.
 There were highs and lows and in-betweens.
 I was totally psyched to have the chance to start our own traditions and choose which traditions we were going to bring from each one of our families.
 But I was missing my family terribly.

-It didn’t help that John was working a ridiculously crazy shift that kept us sleep-deprived and made sure that we had just a few minutes together every day.
+It didn’t help that John was working a ridiculously crazy shift that kept us sleep-deprived and made sure that we had no more than a few minutes together every day.
 There wasn’t a lot of time to talk about everything that was happening and how we felt about it.
 And that resulted in some pretty comical fights that we can laugh at looking back on now.
 (Seriously, who fights about which version to use of the same cookie recipe?
-I’m definitely chalking that one up to sleep deprivation. )
+I’m definitely chalking that one up to sleep deprivation.
+And trying to figure out how to do our first Christmas as a married couple.)

 It’s okay if you’re having a hard time being away from your family.
+It’s a normal response to difficult circumstances, especially if this is the first time you’ll be celebrating the holidays without family members close by.
 Here are some ways to cope.

 Dealing with uncertainty

 Highly charged holidays can present difficult times with a lot of frustration.
+There are so many things to think about when it comes to the holidays, especially during deployment or when you’re far away from family.
 These tips can help you navigate the holidays using communication techniques that work, whether your family is a mile away or 5,000.

 The holidays can be joyful… and they can also be insanely isolating.
 If you’re feeling incredibly lonely this year, you’re not alone.